Education HELP ALERT® Blogs

 The technology is called 3D-iD® which creates a virtual 3D model of the physical environment constructed from XYZ coordinates and finds a person’s exact location inside or outside buildings using an innovative wireless positioning system.

-The Help Alert system is a comprehensive solution that is fully compliant with Alyssa’s Law and includes a silent emergency panic button which automatically connects to law enforcement and 911, and LoRa (Long Range), wireless indoor and outdoor coverage.
+The Help Alert system is a comprehensive solution that is fully compliant with Alyssa’s Law and includes a silent emergency panic button that automatically connects to law enforcement and 911, and LoRa (Long Range), wireless indoor and outdoor coverage.
 This system allows staff to instantly alert security personnel in case of emergencies and fills the need for schools with or without security resource officers to respond to incidents.

 Conclusion: